Uiedbook/cradova/README.md

 ## What is Cradova?

-Cradova is a JavaScript framework for building Single Page Applications and PWAs.
+Cradova is a web development framework for building Single Page Applications and PWAs.

-It's a fast and simple framework, it provides state management, routing system and a rest API utility out of the box.
+It's a fast, simple and modern, it provides state management, routing system and a rest API utility out of the box.

 Cradova follows the [VJS specification](https://github.com/fridaycandour/cradova/blob/main/spec.md)